Wansmer/langmapper.nvim/README.md

 ### Other

-Original keymap's functions, that were wrap with translates functions if `hack_keymap` is `true`:
+Original keymap's functions, that were wrapped with translation functions if `hack_keymap` is `true`:

 ```lua